-Currently, 8% percent of work2future's overall participants-14% of our youth participants-have some type of disability.
-All local AJCCs have been certified as Americans with Disabilities Act of 1990 (ADA) compliant, and each center has specialized parking spaces, access ramps, computer stations, and adaptive technology equipment to serve individuals with disabilities.
-AJCC Staff are also well-versed in the use of adaptive technology and utilize assistive technology devices to serve persons with disabilities and make every effort to serve individuals with disabilities so that we can increase programmatic accessibility of facilities.
-It is the policy of work2future to provide printed materials in alternate and accessible formats upon request. work2future policy also states that AJCC staff and partners must consider the needs of the individual when determining what alternate format or auxiliary aid or service to provide.
-With advance notification from the participant, AJCC will arrange, free of charge, for on-site American Sign Language interpreters for appointments, AJCC-sponsored events, and workshops.
+Currently, 8% percent of work2future's overall participants-14% of our youth participants have some type of disability.
+All local AJCCs have been certified as Americans with Disabilities Act of 1990 (ADA) compliant, and each center has specialized parking spaces, access ramps, computer stations, and adaptive technology equipment to serve individuals with disabilities.13 AJCC Staff are also well-versed in the use of adaptive technology and utilize assistive technology devices to serve persons with disabilities.
+It is the policy of work2future to provide printed materials in alternate and accessible formats upon request. work2future policy also states that AJCC staff and partners must consider the needs of the individual when determining what alternate format or auxiliary aid or service to provide.14 With advance notification from the participant, AJCC will arrange, free of charge, for on-site American Sign Language interpreters for appointments, AJCC-sponsored events, and workshops.